secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 [^TODO]

 - [ ] TODO Write Introduction
-  - [ ] Mention Main Goals: (1) Enable cryptography libraries and APIs to offer secure defaults with inherent future-proofnes; (2) Prevent non-expert programmers from misusing cryptography APIs; (3) Allow standardized definition of secure parameters for cryptography algorithms; (4) Standardized across all implementations; (5) Prevent outdated example code and documentation.
+- [ ] Mention Main Goals: (0) Prevent insecure cryptography use/implementation for the future.
+(1) Enable cryptography libraries and APIs to offer secure defaults with inherent future-proofnes; (2) Prevent non-expert programmers from misusing cryptography APIs; (3) Allow standardized definition of secure parameters for cryptography algorithms; (4) Standardized across all implementations; (5) Prevent outdated example code and documentation.
 - [ ] Mention: Yearly published secure configuration recommendations that can be used per default from cryptography libraries.
 This prevents aging/maturing libraries from offering insecure default implementations.
 - [ ] Mention target group ((1) developers who are not experts but still need to implement cryptography functionality.
 (2) Cryptography library developers that should integrate SCC to provide secure defaults.
 (3) standardization institutions (like BSI or NIST) who can use the publication format for their own set of cryptography recommendations)
+- [ ] TODO Mention/describe the gap between cryptography concept basics (like all properties of symmetric encryption can be known except the key) vs the standardization process vs the actual implementation.
+During this concretization much more complexity is added to cryptography for users of cryptography.
 - [ ] TODO mention and describe [TLS Cipher suites](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4)
-  - [ ] TODO mention why the Recommended Column is not enough
+- [ ] TODO mention why the "Recommended" Column is not enough
-- [ ] TODO Mention/Refer to how many input parameters (5 to 8 in addition to the password itself) [The memory-hard Argon2 password hash and proof-of-work function](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-10#section-3.1) has.
+- [ ] TODO Mention/Refer to (use as example for complexit)how many input parameters (5 to 8 in addition to the password itself) [The memory-hard Argon2 password hash and proof-of-work function](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-10#section-3.1) has.
 - [ ] TODO integrate "Guidelines for Cryptographic Algorithm Agility and Selecting Mandatory-to-Implement Algorithms" BCP 201 {{?RFC7696}}.
 - [ ] TODO integrate "Algorithm Agility Procedure for the Resource Public Key Infrastructure (RPKI)" BCP 182 {{?RFC6916}}.
 - [ ] TODO Mention/Refer to "CBOR Object Signing and Encryption (COSE)" {{-COSE}}